 - Replacement filters can be expensive

-Highest Performer: IQAir Medical-Grade Air Purifier for Radon
+Best performance: IQAir Medical-Grade Air Purifier for Radon

 The IQAir Medical-Grade Air Purifier is the powerhouse air purifier on our list.
-It features easy to use functions, strong scrubbing power, 320 degree clean air exhaust, and rave reviews across the board.
+It features easy-to-use functions, strong scrubbing power, 320-degree clean air exhaust, and rave reviews across the board.

 The IQAir Medical-Grade Air Purifier is rated to be used in rooms up to 1125 sq. ft., and runs at only 27 watts at its lowest speed, making it incredibly energy efficient considering the thorough cleaning job that it does.

 Using four disposable gas-phase filter cartridges, the IQAir air purifier has 12 pounds of activated carbon and alumina pellets which remove even formaldehyde from the air.
 The airflow is evenly dispersed at 320 degrees which makes for an even distribution of clean air.